manunamz/jekyll-wikilinks/README.md

 - They are [not supported](https://github.com/gjtorikian/commonmarker#options) by [`jekyll-commonmark`](https://github.com/jekyll/jekyll-commonmark) that I can see (don't see any reference to `MD_FLAG_WIKILINKS`).
 - There are scattered implementations around the internet: [here](https://github.com/maximevaillancourt/digital-garden-jekyll-template/blob/master/_plugins/bidirectional_links_generator.rb), [here](https://github.com/metala/jekyll-wikilinks-plugin/blob/master/wikilinks.rb), are some examples.
 - Stackoverflow [sees lots of interest in this functionality](https://stackoverflow.com/questions/4629675/jekyll-markdown-internal-links), specifically for jekyll, but no other answers lead to a plugin like this one.
 (But who knows...SO deleted my answer pointing to this plugin 👻)

+[^type]: I refer to pages, posts, and collections as "jekyll types".
+[Here](https://ben.balter.com/2015/02/20/jekyll-collections/) is a great blog post about them.